 Monitoring can be broadly split into two categories: application performance monitoring and system/infrastructure monitoring.

 Application performance monitoring

-Tools such as Amazon X-Ray or New Relic will help you drill into the performance of your application at a transactional, per-function level and perform in-depth analysis on the behavior of problematic transactions or components.
+Tools such as Amazon X-Ray or New Relic will help you drill into the performance of your application at a transactional, per-function level and perform in-depth analysis on the behaviour of problematic transactions or components.

 Once you’ve identified the transactions or components within the system that are not performant, improvements can be made.
-This might be a SQL query that can be optimized, a function within your application that needs refactoring or a third-party API that suffers from latency.
+This might be a SQL query that can be optimised, a function within your application that needs refactoring or a third-party API that suffers from latency.

 Once you’ve made improvements to your application and released those changes to your staging (or production) environment, you should measure the impact this has had on performance.
 New Relic has a feature that can compare performance between software releases.
-If you’re using other tools for application performance monitoring, you’ll want to record baseline performance before a release, then perform the same test afterward so you can measure this.
+If you’re using other tools for application performance monitoring, you’ll want to record baseline performance before a release, then perform the same test afterwards so you can measure this.

 On top of all this, many APMs are able to report on the user experience with metrics on rendering time of your page.
 An application is not performant if the end-user experience is poor.